NochexDevTeam/Prestashop-Payment-Page/README.md

-Nochex Module for Prestashop 1.7 & 8.1.1
+Nochex Module for Prestashop 1.7 & 8.2
 ============
-Tested up to Prestashop 1.7.8.7 amd 8.1.1
+Tested up to Prestashop 1.7.8.7 amd 8.2

-Installation
+Installation+
 ============
 To Install and Setup the Nochex module please follow our integration guide, which can be found <a href="https://support.nochex.com/kb/faq.php?id=148">here</a>